As flashy and exciting as customer acquisition can be, everyone knows that customer retention is where it’s really at.

 4. Provide value just because

 Customer service emails can be so transactional.
 It’s the nature of doing business.
-For a breath of fresh air, send an email that doesn’t directly ask customers to buy something from you.
+Send an email that doesn’t directly ask customers to buy something from you for a breath of fresh air.
 Instead, focus simply on providing value to your customers.
 That’s truly delightful.

-Creating emails used to be a technical feat, but with a drag-and-drop email builder, anyone can create clean and consistent emails.
+Creating emails used to be a technical feat, but anyone can create clean and consistent emails with a drag-and-drop email builder.